-MTHR is a unique organisation which works not only for the good of the HR community, but for the society at large.
-They organise free seminars.
-Thats one USP.
-More importantly, they chose a good theme, find a supporting sponsor and then pick up a theme which is best justified by chosen speakers and panelists.
+MTHR is a unique organization that works not only for the good of the HR community but for society at large.
+They organize free seminars.
+That’s one USP.
+More importantly, they pick good themes, find a supporting sponsor and then choose a theme that is best justified by chosen speakers and panelists.

 - Leadership is not a position of authority but a responsibility.

 - Leadership provides a platform for you to be a servant of servants.
 A platform for you to support your team to produce results.

 - What makes a soldier face danger willingly and fearlessly?
 He does this for his ‘paltan.’
 And for the ‘izzat’ of his paltan.

 - How did Japan rise from scratch?
 Just one sentence moved them, “who is responsible for quality?”
 Everyone is!
 Quality is everyone’s job.